 You can also start a set of kettlebell swings with the weight resting on the floor in front of your feet.
 Take hold of the handle, brace your abs, and then “hike” it back between your legs like a football.
-Try both methods to see which one works best for you.
+I suggest that you try both methods to see which one works best for you.

-Hyperextensions, also known as back extensions, might not look a whole lot like RDLs but, if you take a moment to analyze the movement, you’ll soon see they’re very similar.
-You can do hyperextensions with or without weight, and, done correctly, they’re a very spine-friendly posterior exercise.
+Hyperextensions, also known as back extensions, might not look a whole lot like RDLs, but if you take a moment to analyze the movement, you’ll soon see they’re very similar.
+You can do hyperextensions with or without weight, and, done correctly, they’re a very spine-friendly posterior chain exercise.

 There are very few lower body movements that don’t involve your posterior chain.
 Athletes think of this muscle group as their “engine room” as it’s vital for generating power for running, jumping, kicking, and throwing.

 Whether you want to improve your performance or look your best, you need to work on your posterior chain – period!

 There are plenty of exercises that work your glutes, hamstrings, and lower back, but the RDL is arguably one of the best.
 Use the RDL and the variations and alternatives in this article to build the strongest, most muscular posterior chain possible!